naman007/gitme/readme.txt

 Git has a mutable index called stage
 Git tracks changes
 maqiang is handsome!!!!
-this is a good branch!
+this is an good branch!